 If a person commits a City ordinance violation, there are alternative resolutions to appearing in City court, including:

 - Community Service: Perform a certain number of community service work hours at a specified/approved work site and pay only a portion of the set fine as an administrative fee

-- Pay-By-Mail Program: Pay a set administrative fee in lieu of appearing in court
+- Pay-By-Mail Program: Pay a set administrative fee instead of appearing in court

-View the pay-by-mail / community service instructions (PDF) or make an online payment within ten (10) business days of the issuance of the Notice to Appear ticket.
+Make an online payment within ten (10) business days of issuing the Notice to Appear ticket.

 Collection of Debts

-The City Attorney will take legal action against a person who fails or refuses to pay any outstanding debt to the City.
-This includes: unpaid bills, weed mowing and dishonored checks.
+The City Attorney will take legal action against someone who fails or refuses to pay any outstanding debt to the City.
+This includes unpaid bills, weed mowing, and dishonored checks.

 Ordinance Violations/Traffic Citations

-If you have Mediacom service, live within City limits, and are having service related issues to cable television service, you may file a complaint with the City by mail (PDF) or online.
-We will work with both the complainant and Mediacom to ensure quality customer service.
+If you have Mediacom service, live within City limits, and have service-related issues with cable television service, you may file an online complaint with the City /formcenter/city-attorney-13/complaint-against-mediacom-cable-service-58 .
+We will work with the complainant and Mediacom to ensure quality customer service.